 - It is a completed manuscript (no partials, unless you are an already well-established and published author).

-What is a Book Proposal You Ask?
+What is a Book Proposal, You Ask?

 There are many ways to create a book proposal, but remember, in a sense, this is your job application.
 Present yourself as a professional and let your idea and your writing speak for themselves.
 Directions below are to guide you so your submission will be engaging, complete, and follow industry standards.
-Instead of obsessing with minor details, follow the standards and let the focus be where it belongs: the book itself!
+Instead of obsessing over minor details, follow the standards and let the focus be where it belongs: the book itself!
 Please read everything below.

 Your first submission to us will be through our acquisitions form (at the bottom of this page).
 Enclave authors do not have to be represented by a literary agent to be considered for publication.